 Didn’t have room in your suitcase for extra souvenirs and wanted this adorable traditional wood carved incense smoker?
 Or perhaps give this smoking Bavarian man drinking a beer as a gift!
 Incense can be bought anywhere!
 Don’t like incense?
 Then just simply buy one as a travel knickknack!

-While you were strolling the German Christmas Markets you probably noticed some beautifully wood crafted Advent calendars but wondered how to get it home in your suitcase but have no fear, you can snatch up this beautiful 24 drawer advent calendar with a typical Bavarian village.
+While you were strolling the German Christmas Markets you probably noticed some beautifully wood crafted Schwibbogen (Candle Arch) but wondered how to get it home in your suitcase but have no fear, you can snatch up this beautiful Candle Arch with a traditional design based on the ones made in the Ore Mountains, Germany.
 Add some lights and set it out as a Christmas decoration!